 Here the amount you pay each month is the same for a number of years, often two or three, but sometimes as long as ten.

-More than four out of five people chose a fixed rate mortgage in 2016.
+More than four out of five people chose a fixed-rate mortgage in 2016.
 People like them because it feels safer knowing what your mortgage payment is going to be.
-Also with very low interest rates at the moment, people are worried that they may go up, so want to fix now at a low rate.
+Also with very low interest rates at the moment, people are worried that they may go up, so want to fix it now at a low rate.

 All the different fixed rates on offer can be confusing.
 Is it better to go for a low rate for two years, a bit higher one for 3 years or a much higher one for 10 years?
 The different fixes all have different fees as well.

 This calculator lets you compare the cost of two different mortgages.

 At the end of a fix, your mortgage continues for the rest of the 25 years but the interest rate changes to the lender’s variable rate.
 At that point, you can get a new fix if you want, either from the same lender or a different one.

 Here your monthly payments can go up or down depending on what happens to the economy.
 A “tracker” follows an independent rate, often from the Bank of England.
 Each mortgage lender also sets their own Standard Variable Rate (SVR) – this is what you usually pay when a fixed rate ends.

 A “discounted rate” mortgage is where the lender charges you a set amount less than their SVR for a period.
 So you might be quoted “3% less than our SVR which is 4.6% for 2 years” – at 1.6% that would be cheap mortgage at the beginning but it might go up a bit over the 2 years.

 Top tip: if all this seems scary, talk to a broker (see below).
 They are good at explaining the options and will give you advice.